Several alumni of St Catharine's are involved with access and mentoring initiatives. Please see below for details.

-Birthed out of a mentoring relationship that radically transformed my life, Promise Foundation was launched in September 2013.
-Working in collaboration with our strategic partner, Queen’s Park Community School, the Foundation’s main aim has been to tackle educational disadvantage by providing mentoring, advice, and training to young people from underprivileged backgrounds.
-Central to everything we do is our commitment to social mobility and our belief that this should be a collective responsibility.
-On the front line are the Promise Foundation mentors who meet their mentees for an hour a week over a period of one academic year (September to July).
+Founded in 2013 by Promise Knight (2007), the Promise Foundation works in collaboration Queen’s Park Community School, London.
+The Foundation aims to tackle educational disadvantage by providing mentoring, advice and training to young people from underprivileged backgrounds.
+Promise Foundation mentors meet their mentees for an hour a week over a period of one academic year.

-Due to the success of the Promise Foundation programme, there is presently a growing waiting list of pupils who have been referred by their Heads of Year.
-As a result, the charity has now begun an active campaign to increase funding in order to meet this expanding demand.
-We are working in partnership with St Catharine's College to get young people excited about the prospect of university.
-For more information, please contact us on the following email address: email@example.com
+There is a growing waiting list of potential mentees.
+The Foundation has begun an active campaign to meet this expanding demand and is working in partnership with St Catharine's to get young people excited about the prospect of university.
+For more information, please contact visit www.thepromisefoundation.org.uk or contact email@example.com.

 The Access Project works with high-potential students from disadvantaged backgrounds, providing in-school support and personalised tuition to help them gain access to top universities.